Deep Inverse Design for High-Level Synthesis: Problem Definition

 \section{Problem Definition}

 Because HLS optimization is a MOOP, a single distribution is unable to cover the whole Pareto front.
-For instance, in the context of the trade-off between latency and area, the distribution prioritizing low latency might be significantly different from the one prioritizing low area.
+For instance, in the context of the trade-off between latency and resource consumption, the distribution prioritizing low latency might be significantly different from the one prioritizing low resource consumption.
 In order to approximate Pareto front, we pre-define a set of optimization weights $\bm{\lambda }$ sweeping from $0$ to $1$ and we denote the $k$-$th$ weight as $\bm{\lambda }_k$.

 We aim to find a design $d$ with the minimal cost for each weight defined as: